Terms and conditions of sale

 8.7.3.
 For Phonocar products, MSE offers a 3-year conformity warranty from the date of your purchase invoice,

 8.7.4.
-Telematics products are offered by MSE with a limited lifetime compliance warranty to the first owner of the product.
+Telematics products are offered by MSE with a lifetime conformity warranty limited to the first owner of the product.

-Watch out!
-What is not covered by the warranty includes (but is not limited to) :
+Warning!
+What is not covered by the warranty includes (non-exhaustive list):

-– defects caused by incorrect or abnormal use or any other use not in accordance with the instructions supplied with the product;
+• defects caused by incorrect or abnormal use or any other use not in accordance with the instructions provided with the product;

-– defects caused by external causes after the product has been delivered to you.
+• defects caused, after the product has been delivered to you, by external causes.

 8.9.
-Within the scope of the warranty, MSE, as a dealer, will use its best efforts to ensure that a defective product is repaired as soon as possible or – if repair is not possible – replaced, after examination of the product in question.
+Under the warranty, MSE, in its capacity as reseller, will make its best efforts to ensure that a defective product is repaired as quickly as possible or – if repair is not possible – replaced, after examination of the product in question.

 8.11.
 Where the warranty applies, the cost of returning repaired goods will be borne by MSE.

 9.1.
-MSE shall not be liable if the performance of any of its obligations is prevented, limited, disrupted or delayed by force majeure, defined as any circumstance beyond the reasonable control of MSE and which it could not reasonably foresee in its occurrence or consequences and which prevents it from properly performing its obligations to the Customer.
-Events such as fire, explosion, failure, incompatibility or evolution of transmission networks, collapse of installations, epidemic, earthquake, flood, power failure, war, embargo, law, injunction, demand or requirement of any government, strike or boycott shall constitute force majeure for the purposes hereof (non-exhaustive list).
+MSE shall not be held liable if the performance of any of its obligations is prevented, limited, disrupted, or delayed by a force majeure event, defined as any circumstance external to and independent of MSE’s reasonable will, which it could not reasonably foresee in its occurrence or consequences, and which prevents it from properly fulfilling its obligations towards the Client.
+Such force majeure events, as defined herein (non-exhaustive list), include occurrences such as fire, explosion, failure, incompatibility or evolution of transmission networks, collapse of facilities, epidemic, earthquake, flood, power outage, war, embargo, law, injunction, demand or requirement of any government, strike, or boycott.

 9.2.
-MSE shall not be liable for the total or partial non-performance, or the total or partial suspension of performance, of any of its obligations if it proves that the burden of performance of this obligation is aggravated by the occurrence of an unforeseeable event beyond its control, which it could not reasonably have been expected to take into consideration at the time the contract was concluded.
+MSE shall not be liable for the total or partial non-performance, or the total or partial suspension of performance, of any of its obligations if it proves that the burden of performing this obligation is aggravated by the occurrence of an unforeseeable event beyond its control and which could not reasonably have been expected to be taken into consideration at the time of contract conclusion.

 9.3.
-Quantities ready for delivery at the time of the occurrence of a case of force majeure within the meaning of article 9.1 or an unforeseeable event within the meaning of article 9.2 must be accepted by the Customer.
+Quantities ready for delivery at the time of a force majeure event as defined in Article 9.1 or an unforeseeable event as defined in Article 9.2 must be accepted by the Client.

 9.4.
 In the event that the event of force majeure within the meaning of article 9.1 lasts for more than two (2) months, either Party may terminate the Contract by e-mail, without this entitling the other Party to claim any compensation whatsoever.